PANCE Blueprint EENT (7%)

 Diagnosis is clinical but sometimes requires imaging tests

-• On exam will see signs of trauma without signs of infection – redness without building, pus, or effusion
+• On exam, will see signs of trauma without signs of infection – redness without building, pus, or effusion

-Treatment is supportive (anti inflammatories) then consider prophylaxis
+Treatment is supportive (anti-inflammatories), then consider prophylaxis

 • Most barotrauma injuries heal spontaneously

-• Urgent surgery (eg, tympanotomy for direct repair of a ruptured round or oval window, myringotomy to drain fluid from the middle ear, sinus decompression) may be necessary for serious inner or middle ear or sinus injuries
+• Urgent surgery (eg, tympanostomy for direct repair of a ruptured round or oval window, myringotomy to drain fluid from the middle ear, sinus decompression) may be necessary for serious inner or middle ear or sinus injuries

 • Pseudoephedrine or Afrin can be good for prophylaxis for ear barotrauma – you must be careful when recommending this to divers, depending on dive times